ibm-cloud-docs/cloud-databases/terra-mongodb-tutorial.md

 {:note: .note}
 {:important: .important}

-# Provision a {{site.data.keyword.databases-for-mongodb}} instance with Terraform
+# Provision a {{site.data.keyword.databases-for-mongodb}} Enterprise Edition instance with Terraform
-{: #tutorial-provision-mongodb-tf}
+{: #tutorial-provision-mongodbee-tf}
 {: toc-content-type="tutorial"}
 {: toc-completion-time="1h"}

-In this tutorial, you learn how to use Terraform to provision a {{site.data.keyword.databases-for-mongodb}} instance.
+In this tutorial, you learn how to use Terraform to provision a {{site.data.keyword.databases-for-mongodb}} Enterprise Edition instance.
 {: shortdesc}

 ## Overview of the available tools
-{: #tutorial-provision-mongodb-tf-prereqs}
+{: #tutorial-provision-mongodbee-tf-prereqs}

 Before beginning the process of provisioning a database with Terraform, [you need to have an {{site.data.keyword.cloud_notm}} account.](https://cloud.ibm.com/registration)